ttakasawa/iOS-GoodCodeExerciseSample/README.md

+### DetailViewController
-DetailViewController: This is just WkWebView displaying website or pdf stored in Firebase Storage.
+This is just WkWebView displaying website or pdf stored in Firebase Storage.